Essential barrier height and a probabilistic approach in characterizing potential landscape: Preliminary

-In the multi-well setting, the essential barrier height $H_U$ plays a similar role {\it in the global sense} that it characterizes the first hitting time to the basin of the global minimum from any of the local ones.
+It is well known, from large deviation theory, that the first hitting time from a local minimum $x_i$ to an appropriate subset is asymptotically exponentially distributed, with the exponent determined by the associated (i.e., {\it local}\ ) barrier heights (\cite{day1983,freidlin1998random,metastability2004, metastability2005}).
+The essential barrier height $H_U$ plays a similar role in a {\it global} sense, characterizing the first hitting time to the basin of the global minimum from any local minimum.